Private Student Loans for Students Who Need a

 1- GradBridge loans are second-look private student loans and are not affiliated with the federal student loan program.
 As such, they do not offer the same repayment benefits that may be available with federal loans.
 GradBridge loans are for students currently enrolled at a participating school.
 All loans will be certified by the school.

-2- Source: Based on anonymized loan data from multiple student lenders as of date.
+2- Source: Based on anonymized loan data from multiple student lenders as of Dec, 2025.

 3- Repayment Options: While in school, applicants may choose one of the following repayment options (i) Interest-Only: Pay only the interest each month to reduce total loan cost; (ii) $25 Fixed Payments: Pay $25 per month to help lower accrued interest; or (iii) No Payment: Make no payments while in school, interest accrues and is added to the loan balance.
 Each choice impacts the total loan cost. (iv) For the $25 repayment example, assume a $10,000 loan with an APR of 18.97%, a 5% originations fee, and a .25% ACH discount applied and 10-year term.
 The loan will have 30 months of in school payments of $25, followed by 120 months of principal and interest payments of $247.46.